-The ferry service operated between Lower Manhattan (Pier 11 and the World Financial Center) and Yonkers in Westchester County.
+The ferry service was expected to operate between Lower Manhattan (Pier 11 and the World Financial Center) and Yonkers in Westchester County.
 Ferry service providers were given an option to extend the service to the Village of Haverstraw in Rockland County.

-The enhancement of Lower Manhattan Ferry Service to New York's northern suburbs was a benefit to existing area businesses, as well as businesses considering relocation to Lower Manhattan.
-Ferry service would also benefit existing and future workers in the New York's northern suburbs, as well as Lower Manhattan visitors.
-Such enhancements made Lower Manhattan increasingly attractive to new businesses considering locating downtown.
+The enhancement of Lower Manhattan Ferry Service to New York's northern suburbs benefitted existing area businesses, as well as businesses considering relocation to Lower Manhattan.
+Ferry service also benefitted existing in the New York's northern suburbs, as well as Lower Manhattan visitors.
+Such enhancements make Lower Manhattan increasingly attractive to new businesses considering locating downtown.

-The Yonkers Ferry Service assisted Lower Manhattan businesses, and businesses considering relocation to Lower Manhattan whose employees lived in Westchester and Rockland County.
+The Yonkers ferry service assisted Lower Manhattan businesses, and businesses considering relocation to Lower Manhattan whose employees live in Westchester and Rockland County.
 Expansion of Lower Manhattan's labor pool and access to the growing population of New York's northern suburbs was an important factor for sustaining and enhancing the area's vitality.
-New ferry services increased the percentage of riders from Westchester and Rockland Counties who chose to work in Lower Manhattan.
-According to 2000 census data, 20% of Rockland residents and 28% of Westchester residents worked in New York City.
-However, because there is no direct train or ferry service, Lower Manhattan was not an attractive commute.
+New ferry services increased the percentage of riders from Westchester and Rockland Counties who choose to work in Lower Manhattan.
+According to 2000 census data, 20% of Rockland residents and 28% of Westchester residents work in New York City.
+However, because there is no direct train or ferry service, Lower Manhattan is not an attractive commute.
 Only 3,143 Rockland residents and 11,686 Westchester residents worked in Lower Manhattan at that time.